SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/configure-syskit-point-on-premises.md

 First, you need to choose between the following two options:

-* **Create a new database** – use this when configuring SysKit Point for the first time, and if the account running the Configuration Wizard has proper privileges on the SQL server to create new databases.
+* **Create a new database** – use this when configuring SysKit Point for the first time, and if the account running the Configuration Wizard has proper privileges on the MS SQL server to create new SQL Server databases.
-* **Use existing database** – if you have your SQL database pre-created by your SQL administrator, or if you already configured SysKit Point and are just upgrading to a newer version of SysKit Point, or modifying settings.
+* **Use existing database** – if you have your SQL Server database pre-created by your SQL administrator, or if you already configured SysKit Point and are just upgrading to a newer version of SysKit Point, or modifying settings.

 ### Database Configuration

-Provide SQL database server name and database name.
+Provide MS SQL Server name and SQL Server database name.

 {% hint style="warning" %}
 **How to enter the server name?**

-* if you are using the default instance type “servername”, or “servername.yourdomain.loc”
+* if you are using the default instance type “servername”, or “FQDN”
-* if you are using a named instance type “servername\instancename”, or “servername.
-Yourdomain.loc\instancenameˇ
+* if you are using a named instance type “servername\instancename”, or “FQDN\instancenameˇ
-* if your SQL Server is on a non-standard port \(different from 1433\), type “servername,port” or “servername\instance,port”. \(FQDN formats are also supported\)
+* if your MS SQL Server is on a non-standard port \(different from 1433\), type “servername,port” or “servername\instance,port”. \(FQDN formats are also supported\)
 {% endhint %}

-Choose the type of authentication to this SQL server and database:
+Choose the type of authentication to this MS SQL Server and SQL Server database:

 * **Windows Authentication** \(recommended\)
 * **SQL Authentication**

-To make sure that you will be able to use this server and database, click the **Test Connection** button.
+To make sure that you will be able to use this MS SQL Server and SQL Server database, click the **Test Connection** button.
 If everything is configured properly, an Info window appears with the message:

 **`Successfully connected to the SQL Server`**